PROMOTING BRITISH VALUES

 RULE OF LAW

 Our children thoroughly enjoy lessons and are active learners who display very good behaviour because they understand the right of all children to learn and thrive in an atmosphere of mutual respect.
 The school promotes respect for others and this is reiterated through our classroom rules as well as our Behaviour Policy.
 Children take part in discussions during Friendship Groups and Circle Time, when they are expected to treat the opinions and views of others with respect, even if they differ from their own.
+We emphasise that one of our most important values is to respect everybody.

 TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS